febrianrendak/simple_todo_list/readme.md

 # RUN
 `yarn start`

-open http://localhost:8080/ in your browser
+open `http://localhost:8080/` in your browser.